Light-tight skipper-CCDs for X-ray detection in space: Fabrication and testing set-up

 The first part of the tests aims to assess the shield's blinding factor.
 We use different wavelengths to illuminate the sensors and take images with exposures of 0, 5, 10, 30, 60, and 120\,s.
+In this context, we refer to ``exposure time'' as the time the shutter after the monochromator remains open and the CCD is exposed to the monochromator light; after the exposure, the shutter is closed, and the readout starts.
 After each illuminated image, we take a control image with the shutter closed to remove potential effects from light leaking into the vessel, dark current, and read-out contributions such as amplifier light and spurious charge~\cite{SEE}.
-We obtained images with 10 skipper samples for faster readout and 200 samples for calibration, with a readout noise of 1.22 and 0.25 electrons, respectively.
+We obtained images with 10 skipper samples per pixel for faster readout and 200 samples for calibration, with a readout noise of 1.22 and 0.25 electrons, respectively.

 To evaluate the X-ray transmission through the shield, we installed a $^{55}$Fe radioactive source inside the vessel.
-We repeated the acquisition sequence with exposures of 0, 120, 300, and 600\,s; the CCD was exposed to X-rays during readout.
+We repeated the acquisition sequence with exposures of 0, 120, 300, and 600\,s, but with the monochromator shutter closed.
+In this case, the CCD was also exposed to X-rays during readout.

 In Figure~\ref{fig:img}, we show an example of a one-quadrant image obtained with the radioactive source inside the vessel, and the monochromator set to 950 nm.
 The x-axis corresponds to the column number, while the y-axis corresponds to the row number.
 The blue rectangle indicates the position of the readout stage or ``serial register’’, while the red square represents the readout amplifier.
 Gray arrows indicate the direction of the readout: after a row is transferred to the serial register, the amplifier senses the signal from each pixel.
 For each row, we obtained about 100 overscan pixels, which we used to subtract the signal baseline.
 The gray scale indicates the number of charges collected in the readout, and the plots on the left and bottom correspond to projections along the row and column axes after removing high-energy events.
 We also show x- and y-axis projections computed by adding the charge of all pixels in the same column and row, respectively.
 Regions not covered by the aluminum shield exhibit high charge levels, while regions covered by the 20\,nm shield partially allow light transmission.
 Pixels under the 50 and 100\,nm shields exhibit signal levels apparently similar to those in the overscan.
 Point-like high charge clusters correspond to the $^{55}$Fe X-rays, while long traces and curly traces correspond to muons and electrons, respectively.
 The column projection shows slopes of the transition between the unshielded and shielded regions, a product of the charge diffusion.